sandra-calvo/Blockchain101-Feb2019/Lab 1 - Deploy your first contract.md

 Instantiating a contract can take several minutes as a new docker container is built to contain the contract.
 When it is complete you will see an information message.

-## Part 3: Test the smart contract
+## Step 3: Test the smart contract

 At this point the contract is now ready to be called.
 The instantiate transaction has already been run when the contract was instantiated by the framework.
 This transaction simply prints out the word “instantiate” to the console.